An eBay SDK for PHP. Use the eBay API in your PHP projects.

 - User Guides - Getting started guide and in-depth information.

-- Sample Project - Provides several examples of using the SDK.
+- Examples - Several examples of using the SDK.

-- Google Group - Join for support with the SDK.
+- Forum - Join for support with the SDK.

 - @devbaydotnet - Follow on Twitter for announcements of releases, important changes and so on.